 - On the Value column, write:

-- The name of your Receive Port Name
+- The name of your Receive Port Name.

-This is the most used filter configuration for routing and subscribing messages in POC or file routing.
+This is the most used filter configuration for routing and subscribing to messages in POC or file routing.

 Now, once you place your file in the receive location, BizTalk will recognize a subscriber to the message on the send port, allowing it to process and route the message correctly.